• Skip to main content

 Technical Diving – A Late in Life Guide…

-Like a lot of itches, my tech diving itch began quite small and spread slowly.
-It started during the pandemic with an innocent question about the GUE training a friend of mine had recently completed.
+Like many passions, my technical diving itch began quite small and spread slowly.
+It started during the pandemic with an innocent question about the GUE technical diving training a friend of mine had recently completed.

-At that point in time I had been diving recreationally for over 40 years.
-Having started with the British Sub Aqua Club back when it could take six months of pool training before you got anywhere near the sea!
+My journey began with the British Sub Aqua Club (BSAC), back in the days when it could take six months of pool training before you even got near the ocean.

-Of course PADI changed all that and BSAC went through several reinventions to stay relevant.
+PADI eventually changed that model, and BSAC went through several reinventions to stay relevant.

-But the thing was that the BSAC training was comprehensive, complete and good!
-I eventually went on to become an Advanced Instructor (AI718) and the Diving Officer of the Awali BSAC branch in Bahrain, where I lived with my family for 7 years in the late 80’s before we migrated to Australia.
-Getting to Advanced Instructor was, for me, a big deal.
-The training was hard and I really felt that I had earned that qualification!
+I eventually became an Advanced Instructor (AI718) and served as the Diving Officer of the Awali BSAC branch in Bahrain, where I lived with my family for seven years in the late ’80s before migrating to Australia.

 Technical Diving – A Late in Life Guide…